dashdotrobot/bicyclewheel/content/articles/articles/butted-spokes.md

 That was for radial loads (carrying weight or hitting potholes).
 For lateral loads the benefit is less than 1% and for tangential loads (like braking or accelerating) the benefit is virtually non-existent.
 On the other hard, getting the same benefit as a 36-spoke wheel for even less weight can be easily justified if most of the cost of your wheelset is in the rim, hub and labor.

-## Careful: durability is _not_ strength
+## Durability is _not_ strength

 On the road, the most common mode of failure is spoke fatigue - the slow build-up of damage resulting from sub-critical loads.
-A wheel can also fail by rim buckling (generally called "taco"-ing) if a large enough force is applied.
+A wheel can also fail by rim buckling (generally called "taco-ing") if a large enough force is applied.
 The strength of the wheel depends on many factors, but the most important factor is the lateral stiffness.
 A stiffer wheel has a greater tendency to maintain its shape and resist buckling.

-As seen in the table above, the
+As seen in the table above, the lateral stiffness of the DB wheel is about 18% lower than the SG wheel.
+The radial buckling strength is complicated because it also depends on the ability of the spoke to resist buckling, but a rough approximation depending on the spoke stiffness, wheel stiffness, and maximum tension can be derived (see [Chapter 5 of my thesis](#references) for the details).
+This model predicts a radial buckling strength of 456 kg for the SG wheel and 403 kg for the DB wheel, a 12% reduction in strength.

+If you are building wheels for an extreme application where taco failure is likely, you will want as much lateral stiffness as you can get.
+In this case, it's probably better to use either straight-gauge spokes, or single-butted spokes with reinforced elbows (2.3/2.0 mm).

 <!-- 32 spokes -->
 <!-- straight: 23.82 / 50 = 0.476 -->